 Short-term Care: Facilitates Functional Improvement

-Percentage of Resident
+In Anberry Transitional Care, 79.79% Percentage of Resident